Hindenburg Programme

+The Hindenburg Programme was a First World War armaments and economic policy begun in late 1916 by the heads of the German General Staff, Field Marshal Paul von Hindenburg and General Erich Ludendorff.
+Its goal was to make the most efficient use of civilian and military resources vastly to increase Germany production of weapons and munitions.
+The Programme established a Kriegsamt (War Office) under the command of General Wilhelm Groener to create a command economy for the German Empire.
+The Auxiliary Services Act of 1916 required all men from 17 to 60 years of age who were not already in the armed forces or the war economy to render national service during the war.
+The Hindenburg Programme failed to reach its goals or change the course of the war.
+The labour provisions that were added to the Auxiliary Services Act to get it through the Reichstag granted important concessions to workers.

 Background

 Third OHL

-On 29 August 1916, Field Marshal Paul von Hindenburg and General Erich Ludendorff were appointed as heads of Oberste Heeresleitung (OHL, German General Staff) of the German army, after the sacking of General Erich von Falkenhayn, who had commanded the armies of Germany since September 1914.
+On 29 August 1916, Field Marshal Paul von Hindenburg and General Erich Ludendorff were appointed the heads of Oberste Heeresleitung (OHL, German General Staff) of the German army, after the sacking of General Erich von Falkenhayn, who had commanded the armies of Germany since September 1914.
 The new commanders, who became known as the Third OHL, had spent two years in command of Oberbefehlshaber der gesamten Deutschen Streitkräfte im Osten (Ober Ost, Supreme Commander of All German Forces in the East) on the German section of the Eastern Front.
 Hindenburg and Ludendorff had demanded reinforcements from Falkenhayn to fight a decisive campaign against Russia and intrigued against Falkenhayn over his refusals.
 Falkenhayn held that decisive military victory against Russia was impossible and that the Western Front was the decisive theatre of the war.
 Soon after taking over from Falkenhayn, Hindenburg and Ludendorff had no choice but to recognise the wisdom of the emphasis given by Falkenhayn to the Western Front, despite the crisis in the east caused by the Brusilov Offensive (4 June – 20 September) and the Romanian declaration of war on 28 August.